 With the horrors that took place between the states of Palestine and Israel fortunately coming to a pause as both countries agreed to a ceasefire with both sides claiming victory, here is a brief feature for those of us to better understand and catch up on the Gaza conflict that has taken place in the past several weeks.

-The Israeli-Palestine crisis, a cluster of smaller conflicts, is a complex issue with roots stemming back to the early 1950’s when Israel first gained its independence as a free Jewish state.
+The Israeli-Palestine crisis, a cluster of smaller conflicts like the Gaza conflict, is a complex issue with roots stemming back to the early 1950’s when Israel first gained its independence as a free Jewish state.

 The Zionism Movement in Israel

 After the end of World War II, The British, who controlled Palestine until 1947, handed over the rule to Israel and the Zionist Movement to which the Arabs were not too pleased about.

 Throughout Israel’s long history, tensions between Jews and Arab Muslims have existed as both groups consider the city of Jerusalem sacred and holy for it contains the Temple Mount, which includes the holy sites al-Aqsa Mosque, the Western Wall, the Dome of the Rock and several other religious places of significance.

 During the second world war, fearing for their lives during Nazi reign, many Jews immigrated to Palestine, where the Zionist Movement had already built settlements in since the late 19th and 20th century and were focused on creating an independent Jewish state.

 However, Arabs in Palestine did not approve of this advance by the Movement as it would have then cut off several commonly shared sacred sites from Arab Muslims, which led to the establishment of the Arab Nationalist Movement.